techidaily/site-sound-issues/source/_posts/how-to-quickly-resolve-sound-problems-in-windows-10-computers.md

 ![](https://images.drivereasy.com/wp-content/uploads/2017/06/img_5949d31484e2f.jpg)
  Or click **Update All**  to automatically download and install the correct version of _all_ the drivers that are missing or out of date on your system.
 (This requires the **Pro** version which comes with full support and a 30-day money back guarantee.
 You’ll be prompted to upgrade when you click Update All.)

-4. Restart your computer and check to see if you now have sound.

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/lxv4NM-89CU?si=Uj5rOkhrwZ_6QIuW" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/kiW7sLvL65k?si=IHSeRFsYCrfqpn2o" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+4. Restart your computer and check to see if you now have sound.

 ### Method 5: Disable audio enhancements